chengzhuo5/vite-plugin-babel/README.md

 # Vite Plugin Babel

 Run Babel during any Vite command, also during serve.
+It`s a fork from [vite-plugin-babel](https://www.npmjs.com/package/vite-plugin-babel) and make it supports Node 12.

 ## Motivations